Conditional flow matching for physics-constrained inverse problems with finite training data

 \paragraph{Source distributions} In the experiments to follow, we explore the flexibility offered by the conditional flow matching framework and consider two different source distributions.
 We consider a multivariate standard normal distribution of $d$-dimensions, which we herein refer to as the Gaussian source.
 Additionally, we consider the prior distribution $\prob{\X}$, or the appropriate marginal of $\X$, as a second source distribution.
 The goal is to assess the benefits of data-informed source distributions.
-We use the accuracy of the posterior statistics (where possible), the averaged path length or the number $N_{\text{step}}$ of steps taken to compare the two types of source distribution.
+We use the accuracy of the posterior statistics (where possible), and the number $N_{\text{step}}$ of steps taken to compare the two types of source distribution.
 When working with $\prob{\X}$ as the source distribution, we assume that our knowledge of $\prob{\X}$ is limited to realizations of $\X$ in the training data.
 Accordingly, we sample a mini-batch of joint realizations of $\X$ and $\Y$ from the training dataset, and obtain realizations of $\Z$ by scrambling the realizations of $\X$ in the mini-batch to avoid instances where $\partial \bm{I}_t(\X,\Z) / \partial t = \bm{0}$.

-\paragraph{Comparison with noise-conditioned diffusion models} We adapt the numerical example in \Cref{subsubsec:elasto2} from a previous study by \citet{dasgupta2026unifying}, where a discrete formulation of diffusion models was used to solve the related inverse problems.
+\paragraph{Comparison with noise-conditioned diffusion models} We adapt the numerical example in \Cref{subsubsec:sci} and applications in \Cref{subsubsec:elasto2,subsubsec:TS} from a previous study by \citet{dasgupta2026unifying}, where a discrete formulation of diffusion models was used to solve the related inverse problems.
 In these cases, we also highlight the benefits of using conditional flow matching.